-In the public sector, the OECD has found that governments are pursuing uptake of AI geared towards preserving the environment, natural capital and climate resilience (OECD, forthcoing).
+In the public sector, the OECD has found that governments are pursuing uptake of AI geared towards preserving the environment, natural capital and climate resilience (Ubaldi et al., 2019).
 These aims support a number of SDGs, such as: Clean Water and Sanitation (SDG 6), Affordable and Clean Energy (SDG 7), Responsible Consumption and Production (SDG 12), Climate Action (SDG 13), Life Below Water (SDG 14), and Life on Land (SDG 15).
-In its report Harnessing Artificial Intelligence for the Earth, 78 the World Economic Forum (WEF) explores the ways that AI can help address environmental challenges.
-Some public sector examples are discussed in Box 3.8.
+In its report Harnessing Artificial Intelligence for the Earth,105 the World Economic Forum (WEF) explores the ways that AI can help address environmental challenges.
+Some public sector examples are discussed in Box 3.10.